-Control Comment The variation statement must address the following points: a) The control being varied; and The variation request statement identifies the control being varied as Clause 5.7.2(1) Car Parking of Chapter B1 Residential Development of WDCP 2009. b) The extent of the proposed variation and the unique circumstances as to why the variation is requested; and The existing development provides for car parking spaces forward of the secondary building line on Jones Lane.
-WDCP2009 Chapter B1 Clause 5.7.2(1) indicates that on site car parking must be positioned to minimise impacts on the streetscape.
-Car parking must be located behind the building setback and be screened from view with well designed structures and vegetation.
-Car parking may also be located within a basement.
-It is considered that the variation to the car parking development control can be supported in this circumstance for the following reasons: • The proposal utilises the existing car parking spaces approved for the residential flat building use of the site approved under BA-1964/923 and retained under BA-1996/1813.
+Control Comment 1.
+The variation statement must address the following points: a) The control being varied; and The variation request statement identifies the control being varied as Clause 5.7.2(1) Car Parking of Chapter B1 Residential Development of WDCP 2009. b) The extent of the proposed variation and the unique circumstances as to why the variation is requested; and The existing development provides for our parking It is considered that the variation to the car parking development control can be supported in this circumstance for the following reasons: The proposal utilises the existing car parking spaces approved for the residential flat building use of the site approved under BA-1964/923 and retained under BA-1996/1813.
 Therefore the proposed continues use of these parking spaces will have minimal impact on the streetscape.
 These spaces are accessed from Jones Lane which is considered to experience low traffic volumes.
 Details of the application submission were referred to Council's Development Engineering Officer for comment.
 Advice received indicates that there are no issues with the proposed on- site parking arrangement.
 It is considered that the proposed deep soil zone planting within the front setback will minimise the impacts of the proposed car parking spaces when the site is viewed from Lawrence Hargrave